The Triangle, which is the culmination of Raleigh, Durham, and Chapel Hill, is growing at a tremendous pace.

 Assuming you understand how it works, co-living is growing tremendously.

 With co-living, housing efficiency grows as the conversion to multiple "units" within a home creates a larger market for professionals seeking housing close to work and other activities.
 When you list your home on Alcove, your investment property will be filled with professionals who each pay their own portion of rent and utilities.
-This allows flexibility and affordability for them, and with our revenue-sharing model, greater returns for you.
+This creates more choice for them, and with our revenue-sharing model, greater returns for you.

 Investing in rental real estate can net you solid cashflow in Raleigh-Durham.
 However, this cashflow has been lower than other markets due to low price-to-rent ratios (many not hitting the 1% rule).
 Because rents in Raleigh-Durham have stayed relatively low compared to the price of the homes being sold, rentals returns were suppressed.
 And while we don't believe this will go on forever, renting out a home traditionally (to a family of four), doesn't generate the best return for investors.